Home > Blog > Blog > Writers Conference Connections: Here’s How to Stand Out From the Crowd

 Fortunately, a little pre-planning can help you get more from a writers conference than a bag of goodies and a frenzy of ideas.

 Want to learn how to stand out from the crowd at a writers conference?
-Here’s how to shine:
+Keep reading

-PS: The Make a Living Writing team is excited for Author Advantage Live 2021!
-It will be a conference about helping authors take the next step by learning what it truly takes to explode their author careers and consistently sell books to increase income, expand their impact, and build the author career they’ve always wanted… Click Here to find out more!
+The Make a Living Writing team is excited for Author Advantage Live 2024!
+This is a conference about helping authors take the next step in their book-writing journey by learning what it takes to build a business from your book.

-If you’re attending a writers conference for the first time, you might be tempted to be one of those silent observers and soak it all in.
+If you’re attending a writers conference for the first time, you might be tempted to be a silent observers and soak it all in.
 You’ll definitely get some value out of it to sharpen your skills and build confidence.

 But if you really want to give your freelance career a boost, making connections can make a big difference.

-When I went to the Tech Money Mama conference for freelance writers, I learned a lot.
-But I also showed up prepared to network, pitch ideas, and meet other writers, editors, and marketing professionals.
+When you decide to attend a conference for freelance writers, prepare to learn a lot.
+But also show up expecting to network, pitch ideas, and meet other writers, editors, and marketing professionals.

 Planning to attend an upcoming writers conference?
-Here’s what I recommend to help you stand out:
+Here’s what we recommend to help you stand out

 1. Do your homework

 Before you go to a writers conference, take a little time to learn more about the presenters and the organizations that will be represented.
-It’s easy:
+Here’s how:

 • Check websites